activelamp/12-factor-demo/README.md

 3) Type `rm -rf src` on the command line and hit enter to remove the existing Drupal version in preparation of an update.

-4) Type 'mkdir src` on the command line and hit enter to make a new src (source) directory to install into.
+4) Type `mkdir src` on the command line and hit enter to make a new src (source) directory to install into.

 5) Type or copy/paste `composer create-project drupal/recommended-project:8.9.11 src` on the command line and hit enter to install a Drupal version into the src (source) directory you just created.
 You may want to change the 8.9.11 part of that command with any version 8 that is MORE CURRENT if one is available that you want.